 Photo: iStock.com/gorodenkoff

-Spheroids (cell aggregates in the form of balls) made from mesenchymal stromal stem cells (from adipose tissue and gingival mucosa) served as the material for bioprinting.
+The material for bioprinting was spheroids (aggregates of cells in the form of balls) created from stem mesenchymal stromal cells (from adipose tissue and the mucous membrane of the gums).

-During the work, researchers obtained an artificial analogue of living human tissue - a skin equivalent.
-In the future, it can be used to treat diabetic and trophic ulcers, non-healing wounds, burns, etc. In addition, the technology allows you to print organs and tissues for a specific person.
+In the course of the work, the researchers obtained an artificial analogue of living human tissue – a skin equivalent.
+In the future, it can be used to treat diabetic and trophic ulcers, non-healing wounds, burns, etc. In addition, the technology allows printing organs and tissues for a specific person.